ShuichiK1/211Project_Group3/README.md

 3. Modifying the grades in the file.
 4. Outputting all changes to the file

-The information will be outputted into the terminal so the user can read the information.
+Most of the information will be outputted to the terminal for the user to read.
+Other information such as changes Ex.
+Updating a grade, will be changed in the original text file itself.

-How to use:
-First, the user must run the program.
-It will then prompt the name of the file
-- If the wrong file is typed or not found, it will then ask again.

-Next, there will be several options displayed which the user can pick by typing in a number

-The program will end once the user chooses that option.

 ### Contribution Table
 | Name | Contribution | Started | Ended |